 The right to criticize government is also an

-Over 90 Years of Public Policy Research
+100 Years of Uncompromising Public Policy Research

 Welcome To Michigan's Oldest & Most Respected Public Policy Research Organization

-For over 90 years, the objective of the Citizens Research Council of Michigan has been to provide factual, unbiased independent information on significant issues concerning state and local government organization and finance.
+For 100 years, the objective of the Citizens Research Council of Michigan has been to provide factual, unbiased independent information on significant issues concerning state and local government organization and finance.
 CRC believes that the use of this information by policymakers will lead to sound, rational public policy in Michigan.

 Your knowledge and ability to distill the key issues in an easily understood manner is indeed impressive.
 As a long-time member of the Michigan School Business Officials, and current president, I look forward to your presentations and updates.
 They are thoughtful, balanced, and accurate.
 To say that you are a credible source on state finances is an understatement.